Ensono/stacks-azure-data/README.md

 az account set --subscription <name or id>
 ```

-To run the E2E tests you need to set up the following environment variables.
+To run the E2E tests, you need to set up the following environment variables:

 - `SUBSCRIPTION_ID`
 - `RESOURCE_GROUP_NAME`